 Look at these two faces.
 Which other one goes near them?

-Those who found this task straightforward could try to make the net of the octahedron from this sheet.
+Some learners can be challenged to make the net of the octahedron from this sheet.

 Suggest making a net from this sheet and leaving it so it can be folded and unfolded.
 Then draw or paste on the faces one by one.
-If "Polydron" squares are available the cube can be built up using the pieces from this sheet.
+If 'Polydron' squares are available the cube can be built up using the pieces from this sheet.